The WebRTC logo in front of a gradient purple to blue background.

 Conclusion

-Described by Mozilla co-founder Brandan Eich as “a new front in the long war for an open and unencumbered web,” WebRTC combines browser-based streaming with real-time interactivity.
+Described by Mozilla co-founder Brandan Eich as “a new front in the long war for an open and unencumbered web,” it combines browser-based streaming with real-time interactivity.
 The free, open framework works great for small video-based environments.
 And when large-scale distribution or additional streaming features are also required, Wowza’s technology provides the necessary boost.